 Finally, create beautiful patterns and designs with your toppings, you could even make a picture.

 Finally, it’s time to eat it!

-Step 1: Left foot stand on your toes with your heal up.
-Right foot stand flat and slide it backwards.
+Step 1: Left foot; stand on your toes with your heel up.
+Right foot; stand flat and slide it backward.

-Step 2: Switch feet positions: Right foot stand on your toes with your heal up.
-Left foot stand flat and slide it backwards.
+Step 2: Switch feet positions: Right foot; stand on your toes with your heel up.
+Left foot; stand flat and slide it backward.

 Put on some awesome rock music with epic guitar solos.